Miguel Ángel Guerrero

-Miguel Ángel Guerrero Martín (born 12 July 1990) is a Spanish professional footballer who plays as a forward for Segunda Federación club Langreo.
+Miguel Ángel Guerrero Martín (born 12 July 1990) is a Spanish professional footballer who plays as a forward.

 He played 89 La Liga games and scored 12 goals for Sporting de Gijón and Leganés, as well as 117 appearances and 17 goals in the Segunda División for four teams including Sporting.
-Abroad, he played in Super League Greece for Olympiacos and OFI, as well as having spells in England and Cyprus.
+Abroad, he represented Olympiacos and OFI in the Super League Greece, as well as having spells in England and Cyprus.

 Club career

 Albacete

-Born in Toledo, Castile-La Mancha, Guerrero started his senior career with Albacete Balompié's reserves, spending two full seasons in the Tercera División after having represented a host of clubs as a youth.
+Born in Toledo, Castilla–La Mancha, Guerrero started his senior career with Albacete Balompié's reserves, spending two full seasons in the Tercera División after having represented a host of clubs as a youth.

 He made his official debut with the first team on 9 January 2010, appearing as a late substitute in a 0–0 away draw against Recreativo de Huelva in the Segunda División.